 The notion that the Equality Act provides a floor but not a ceiling is uncontroversial.
-The major effect of the Equality Act was to bring together and harmonise 13 existing pieces of anti-discrimination legislation.31 And the government recognises that more
+The major effect of the Equality Act was to bring together and harmonise 13 existing pieces of anti-discrimination legislation.31 And the government recognises that more protections can be appropriate.
+For example, the Equality Act does not expressly protect people on the basis of a non-binary sex identity and the government is not intending to change this law.
+The government nonetheless opposes discrimination on this basis:

-'The Government wants individuals who identify as non-binary to be able to live discrimination-free lives in accordance with who they believe their true selves to be.'
-32
+'The Government wants individuals who identify as nonbinary to be able to live discrimination-free lives in accordance with who they believe their true selves to be.'32 https://assets.publishing.service.gov.uk/government/uploads/s ystem/uploads/attachment_data/file/721725/GRA-Consultation-document.pdf#page=55

 This is not to suggest that compliance with and the realisation of the Equality Act in all things is simple.
 This is most obvious in relation to the Public Sector Equality Duty.
-The obligations to have 'due regard' may be relatively simple to meet but this does not mean that the outcomes sought and the lived experience of individuals in relation to these outcomes - such as good relations between people with and without a given protected characteristic - are simple.
+The obligations